 “We’re building a framework where the best possible deals at the best possible prices and velocity get pushed to this platform,” Masud said.

 To spearhead the foray into retail, Mason hired Masud, 40, a veteran e-commerce executive who spent seven years helping build Amazon’s sprawling logistics operation.
 After joining in May, Masud led a reorganization of Groupon Goods, removing salespeople and hiring about 40 people with experience buying for the likes of Sears Holdings Corp. and Target Corp.
-(TGT)
+(TGT:US)

 Unlike other flash-sale sites such as luxury fashion retailer Gilt Groupe Inc. and home decor purveyor One Kings Lane Inc., Groupon isn’t focused on a specific category.
 Instead, its buyers look for opportunities to quickly sell large quantities of products to Groupon’s tens of millions of e-mail subscribers.

 “That’s the biggest thing they bring to the table: A whole lot of e-mails and the ability to move several thousand units in a day,” said Sucharita Mulpuru, an e-commerce analyst at Forrester Research Inc.